 Believe it or not, she’s not the first nor the last hen to crow.
 I haven’t heard her crow since that summer morning, but why is she doing it in the first place?

-Your Hen is Crowing to Take the Top Spot
+1. Your Hen Is Trying to Take the Top Spot

-In flocks with roosters, the hens are around constant crowing.
-A brave hen may try and challenge the roosters for the top spot.
+In flocks with roosters, hens are constantly around crowing.
+Occasionally, a brave hen might decide to challenge the roosters for dominance.
 This could be what Cyndi was doing.
-I had just gotten two roosters, and maybe she thought she’d challenge them.
+I had recently added two roosters to the flock, and maybe she thought she’d take a shot at being the leader.
+While her crow was pretty weak, she gave it a try

 Until next time,